amrHassanAbdallah/log-insights-platform/README.md

 ## System Requirements

 ### Functional Requirements
+For a detailed analysis of the functional requirements and implementation strategies, see [Functional Requirements Analysis](docs/FUNCTIONAL_REQ_ANALYSIS.md).

 1. **Data Ingestion**
    - Read structured logs from S3 bucket
    - Parse logs efficiently using batching/streaming